Violence-Free Campus

 • Using any instrument to injure, threaten, or intimidate

-• Using or possessing any firearm, explosive, or weapon of any kind, regardless of whether the person has a lawfully-issued permit to carry a concealed weapon (except for DPS or peace officers on duty)
+• Using or possessing any firearm, explosive, or weapon of any kind, regardless of whether the person has a lawfully-issued permit to carry a concealed weapon (except for the University’s Department of Public Safety or peace officers on duty)

 • Using university resources to engage in threats or violence towards anyone

-Violation of this policy is considered to be serious misconduct and can lead to disciplinary and/or other appropriate responsive action, up to and including academic expulsion or termination of employment, in accordance with the provisions of the Faculty HandbookStaff Disciplinary Practices policy, or the Student Code of Conduct.
+Violation of this policy is considered to be serious misconduct and can lead to disciplinary and/or other appropriate responsive action, up to and including academic expulsion or termination of employment, in accordance with the provisions of the Faculty HandbookStaff Disciplinary Practices policy, USC Student Handbook, or other University policies, as may be applicable.
 In addition, where appropriate, USC may pursue civil and/or criminal prosecution.

 Reporting Responsibilities

-All students, faculty, and staff are encouraged to remain alert to, and must immediately report any behaviors listed in the “Prohibited Conduct” section above to the persons listed in the “Where to Report” section below.
+All USC Employees and students are encouraged to remain alert to and must immediately report any behaviors listed in the “Prohibited Conduct” section above to the persons listed in the “Where to Report” section below.

-Required reporting includes but is not limited to behavior described above that any students, faculty or staff experience, witness, or otherwise become aware of, regardless of: (a) whom that behavior affects, (b) the perpetrator’s relationship to USC or its students, faculty, or staff, and (c) whether the behavior occurs on- or off-campus, if there is reason to believe that the behavior could affect safety of USC students, faculty, staff or patients.
+Reporting should include but is not limited to behavior described above that USC Employees or students experience, witness, or otherwise become aware of, regardless of: (a) whom that behavior affects, (b) the perpetrator’s relationship to the University or any USC Employee or student, and (c) whether the behavior occurs on- or off-campus, if there is reason to believe that the behavior could affect safety of USC Employees, students, or patients.

-Nothing in this policy is intended to require that any employee breach legally protected privilege or confidences, unless otherwise permitted by law.
+Nothing in this Policy is intended to require that any USC Employee breach legally protected privilege or confidences, such as those arising from the provision of professional services by a mental health professional, medical professional, or other confidential resource, unless otherwise permitted by law.

 Intimate Partner Violence

-• Students, faculty, or staff who have obtained a stay-away, protective, or restraining order that identifies the campus as a protected area must provide a copy of that order to the Department of Public Safety.
+• ·Students or USC Employees who have obtained a stay-away, protective, or restraining order that identifies the campus as a protected area must provide a copy of that order to the Department of Public Safety.

-• Students, faculty, or staff who experience threatening or violent behavior by an abuser on USC premises, or who believe the abuser could engage in violence at a USC campus, related facility, university-sponsored activity or event must report that behavior to the Department of Public Safety.
+• Students or USC Employees who experience threatening or violent behavior by an abuser on USC premises, or who believe the abuser could engage in violence at a USC campus, related facility, University-sponsored activity or event must report that behavior to the Department of Public Safety.

 In discussing intimate partner abuse, USC works diligently to respect privacy while taking steps needed to ensure campus safety.